lisunshiny/whats-for-lunch/README.md

 `menu`: Returns the day's lunch restaurant AND the menu, e.g.,

-**Note:** To use this, you must first run
+**Note:** To use this command, you must first add this to your bash profile

 ```bash
 export GCM_KEY=super_secret_gcm_key
 ```

-If you need a GCM key, ask Liann nicely
+If you need a GCM key, ask me nicely

 ```
 $ menu